 Neglect & Abuse Is Never Acceptable

 As our population ages and becomes too difficult to care for at home, more and more people are moving into Colorado nursing homes and assisted living facilities.
 While there are a number of good long-term care facilities, unfortunately, all too often we hear about people being subjected to poor conditions and even outright abuse or neglect in these facilities.
 Reinan Law’s nursing home attorneys can help you get justice for yourself or your loved ones.

 Our nursing home abuse and neglect lawyers at Reinan Law have been involved in long-term care litigation and nursing home abuse for nearly 25 years.
-J Reinan is an experienced nursing home lawyer in Colorado and represented one of the largest nursing home chains in the country from 1992 through 1999.
+J Reinan is an experienced nursing home lawyer in Colorado and provided services to one of the largest nursing home chains in the country from 1992 through 1999.
 Since then, he has become a successful Colorado nursing home abuse and neglect lawyer and represented the victims of nursing home abuse, neglect, and elder abuse, as well as their families.

 - Pressure sores (also known as “bedsores”)